 SPECIAL NOTICE: The City of Napa Water System is meeting the regulatory standard for Disinfection Byproducts in Drinking Water.
 If you have previously received a special notice in the mail regarding the presence of disinfection byproducts, specifically trihalomethanes (THMs), that occur from the reaction of chlorine with organic matter in potable water, the Water Division is pleased to report that the running annual averages for all sites are now in compliance, below the new regulatory threshold of 80 parts per billion (ppb).

 The Governor first declared a Drought State of Emergency in January 2014, encouraging all Californians to take personal actions to reduce water demand.
-Napa responded in 2014 and 2015 with its lowest water usage in more than twenty years.
-On April 1, 2015, with record low snowpack in the Sierra Nevada mountains, the Governor issued an Executive Order seeking a 25% statewide reduction in urban water use.
-Because of previous conservation achieved, the City of Napa is required to reduce its water consumption by 20% for the period of June 2015 through May 2016 (compared to 2013 levels).
-Together, we are meeting this goal.
-Please visit our Water Conservation section for local water-saving ideas, including generous rebate programs, and get some great tips from the Save Our Water campaign.
-The State Water Board has adopted statewide regulations to increase water conservation and the City is enforcing prohibitions on water waste:
+In 2015, with record low snowpack in the Sierra Nevada mountains, the Governor issued additional Executive Orders mandating statewide reductions in urban water use.
+Under the adopted regulations, the City of Napa was required to reduce its total water consumption by 20% for the period of June 2015 through May 2016 (compared to 2013 levels).
+Together, we beat the target, saving 1.2 billion gallons!
+With improved water supply conditions in Northern California this year, the State Water Board has allowed urban water suppliers to establish conservation standards based on their own local circumstances.
+As a result of our local Water Supply Reliability Certification, the City is no longer subject to a percentage savings mandate as of June 2016.
+As we transition back to our long-term water efficiency goals, please visit our Water Conservation section for local water-saving ideas, including generous rebate programs, and get some great tips from the Save Our Water campaign.
+Keep in mind that the State Water Board has retained statewide regulations to prohibit water waste and the City is enforcing for all customers:

 - Our 2015 Drinking Water Quality Report is available.
 View the report online to learn about your drinking water and the stringent State and Federal health standards it must meet.
 Paper copies of the report will be mailed only upon request by calling 707-257-9521.
 Copies are also available for pick-up at the Water Division, 1340 Clay Street, and at Public Works, 1600 First Street.